Particular/docs.particular.net/nservicebus/containers/index_content_core_[,5].partial.md

 ### Cleanup

 When using an external container, the bus instance is not automatically disposed.
-In order to dispose the resources properly:
+To dispose of the resources properly:
+1. Call IBus.Dispose() to dispose of the bus.
+2. And then call container.Dispose() to dispose of the container.

-1. Dispose the bus by calling IBus.Dispose().
+NOTE: Even when an external container is not used, the bus instance still needs to be properly disposed of by calling IBus.Dispose().
-2. Dispose the external container with container.Dispose()